aja-video/colorbox-demos/cpp-qt/README.md

 See the top of [Librarian/dialog.cpp](Librarian/dialog.cpp) for comments on the implementation.

 #### Updates
-**03/8/2024** - Extended Libarian Demo to include all libraries:1D,3D,Matrix,Image,Overlay and AMF
+**03/8/2024** - Extended Libarian Demo to include all libraries:1D,3D,Matrix,Image,Overlay and AMF.
+Added Save saveDynamicLutRequest API Call to DynamicLutLoad demo.

 **03/31/2023** - Added Calibration API, and update DynamicFrameLoad to demonstrate it.